NSCU-CSC517/LearningRails/DesignPatternsExercises/java/ChainOfResponsibilityDesignPattern/Solution/README.md

 ```

 ## Exercise
-* In this example, Support Chain for variety of issues is created, but incomplete.
+* In this example, support chain as the chain of responsibility for varies issues is created, but incomplete.
-* Each support link of chain is connected with each other through the `nextSupportChain`
+* Each support link of chain is connected with each other through the `nextSupportLink`
-* First support link of chain verifies whether it can handle the issue:
+* First support link of chain verifies whether it can handle the issue or not:
-  * If it is unable to handle it, it passes to the next support chain
+  * If it is unable to handle it, it passes to the next support link
-  * Next support chain verifies whether it can handle the issue, and if it is unable it passes further
+  * Next support link verifies whether it can handle the issue or not:
+    * If it is unable to handle it, it passes the issue further
   * etc.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Chain of
 Responsibility Design Pattern.
 * Check each file for blanks.